What Are Meta Tags?

 With this attribute, you're telling the search engines what to do with your pages:

-- index/noindex - This tells the engines whether to show your page in search results, or not.
+- index/noindex - This tells the engines whether to show your page in search results or not.

 - follow/nofollow - This tells the engines what to do with links on your pages: whether they should trust and "follow" your links to the next page or not.

-- Serve as "organic ad text".
+- The meta description may serve as "organic ad text."

-Using Meta Tags for Search Engine Marketing
+Using Meta Tags For Search Engine Marketing